wendahere/JAWS/Jayvien.md

 >**WEEK 19**

 This week, i countinued helping sean in his electronics and changed the lengthy sentences of the poster to something sweet and short for the readers.
-Wenda did the poster deisgn which look quite amazing.